FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Feature-Model-Editor/Constraint-Dialog.md

 * **Operators**: (and, or, not, implies, iff) and
 * **Braces**: ( and )

+An incomplete constraint will also be underlined.
+If the syntax of the constraint is considered wrong, then the whole constraint will be underlined.
+Otherwise, only the specific part of the constraint which has issues or inconsistencies will be underlined.

 #### 2.iv.a.
 The Need and Use of Quotes
 If a feature to insert contains *white spaces* or conflicts to on **keywords** above, it has to be surrounded with quotes, e.g.